 All submitted ideas will be validated by Program the Future’s core team based on the following:

-Validated submissions will be sent to the school’s Department Head, with additional input or comments from the sponsors of the Program the Future to help school representatives in reviewing the entries.
+Validated submissions will be sent to the school’s Department Head on or before June 22, 2018, with additional input or comments from the sponsors of the Program the Future to help school representatives in reviewing the entries.

 The school representatives will evaluate and grade the entries according to PTF criteria.
 The Top 3 teams will advance to the Semifinal round.

-The top 3 teams of each school will attend the PTF’s kick-off event on June 9 (Cebu) and June 16 (Manila).
+The top 3 teams of each school will attend the PTF’s kick-off event on June 30, 2018.
 Note: Dates may be subject to change.

 Two mentors from Accenture Advanced Technology Centers in the Philippines will be assigned to each school to mentor the students and guide them in their PTF journey.